Open source · MIT License

 How It Works

-LazySpecKit orchestrates the full SpecKit lifecycle.
-You interact at most twice — or with --auto-clarify, potentially not at all.
+LazySpecKit automates the entire spec-driven development lifecycle.
+You interact at most once — or with --auto-clarify, potentially not at all.
 Everything else runs automatically.

 Phase 0